Merkel tells Russia to investigate suspected poisoning of Kremlin critic | Health

 German Chancellor Angela Merkel on Monday called on Russia to investigate the suspected poisoning of Russian opposition figure Alexei Navalny and hold the perpetrators accountable after doctors found indications of a toxic substance in his body.

-Navalny, a critic of Russian President Vladimir Putin, collapsed on a plane in Russia last week, and he was flown to Germany for treatment on Saturday.
+A critic of Russian President Vladimir Putin, Navalny last week collapsed on a plane after drinking tea while on his way to campaign in Siberia.
+He was flown to Germany for treatment on Saturday.
 The Kremlin has said it was unclear what caused Navalny to fall ill and that initial tests did not show he was poisoned, as his aides charged.

-But German doctors treating Navalny at a Berlin hospital said on Monday that medical examinations indicated he was poisoned.
+But German doctors treating Navalny at a Berlin hospital said on Monday that medical examinations indicated poisoning with some kind of cholinesterase inhibitor, although the specific substance is not yet known.
 "In light of the prominent role played by Mr. Navalny in the political opposition in Russia, the authorities there are now urgently called upon to investigate this crime to the last detail - and do so in full transparency," Merkel said in a joint statement with Foreign Minister Heiko Maas.

 Navalny has been a thorn in the Kremlin's side for more than a decade, exposing what he says is high-level graft and mobilising crowds of young protesters.
 He has been repeatedly detained for organising public meetings and rallies and sued over his investigations into corruption.
 He was barred from running in a presidential election in 2018.

 The German government said earlier that Navalny was being guarded in hospital due to concerns for his safety.
-"Because one can say with near certainty that it was a poisoning attack, protection is necessary, Merkel's chief spokesman, Steffen Seibert, told journalists.
+"Because one can say with near certainty that it was a poisoning attack, protection is necessary," Merkel's chief spokesman told journalists.

-Russia gave no immediate reaction to the German statements.
-The incident could further strain Russia's fraught relations with its European and NATO neighbours, who have accused it of mounting attacks on dissidents in Europe in the past - accusations that Russia has dismissed.

 The outcome remained uncertain and long-term effects, especially to the nervous system, could not be ruled out, the statement added.
 Cholinesterase inhibitors are a group of chemical compounds used in everything from chemical weapons to pesticides designed to kill bugs, and human medicines designed to alleviate symptoms of Alzheimer's and other types of dementia.
 Nerve gases and the so-called "Novichok" group of chemicals are also cholinesterase inhibitors.